act-rules/act-rules.github.io/_rules/SVG-image-has-name.md

 ## Accessibility support

+The [SVG Accessibility API Mappings](https://www.w3.org/TR/svg-aam-1.0/#include_elements) specifies that many elements in the SVG namespace are purely presentational and should not be included in the accessibility tree unless indicated otherwise through the use of text alternatve content and WAI ARIA attributes.

 The [HTML Accessibility API Mappings](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings) specify that the `<svg>` element has an implicit role of `graphics-document`.
-However browser support for `graphics-document` and the SVG Accessibility API Mappings is inconsistent.
+However browser support for the `graphics-document` role and the [SVG Accessibility API Mappings](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings) is inconsistent.

-Browser and assistive technology support for SVG `title` and `desc` elements is currently inconsistent.
-Using WAI ARIA in combination with the `img` role for non-decorative `svg` elements significantly improves accessibility browser support.
+Browser and assistive technology support for SVG `<title>` and `<desc>` elements is currently inconsistent.
+Using WAI ARIA in combination with the `img` role for non-decorative `<svg>` elements significantly improves accessibility browser support.

 ## Background